ogunmakindetobi/swanclothing/README.md

 * Logged in and non-logged in users see different options :white_check_mark:
 * Searchbar opens below nav when search icon is clicked :white_check_mark:
 * Fixed to top and transparent :white_check_mark:
-* Changes background and font color on scroll :white_check_mark:
-* Changes background and font color if collapsed on small screens :white_check_mark:

-## Footer
-* Logo is displayed :white_check_mark:
-* Quicklinks to products are available :white_check_mark:
-* Contact details are accessabile :white_check_mark:
-* Link to About page is present :white_check_mark:
-* Sign Up for Newsletter subscription :toolbox:

 ## Landing Page
 * Caroussel with image also behind nav :white_check_mark:
 * Random featured products are chosen to be displayed in caroussel :white_check_mark:
 * Images for featured icons are different from the product picture to be even more appealing :toolbox:

-## About Page
-* Vision is diplayed :white_check_mark:
-* Short introduction to company is provided :white_check_mark:
-* Images of company founders and founder portrait :toolbox:

-## Help / Contact Page
-* FAQ are diplayed :white_check_mark:
-* FAQs are categorized :white_check_mark:
-* Contact form available for User :white_check_mark:
-* Chat Option to provide direct support :toolbox:

 ## Shop
-* Products can be browsed by Category (e.g. Kids) :white_check_mark:
+* Products can be browsed by Category
-* Products can be browsed by Category & Productline (e.g. Kids -> T-Shirt) :white_check_mark:
+* Products can be browsed by Category & Productline (e.g.T-Shirt)
 * Products can be sorted by...
-   ...Featured Products :white_check_mark:
+   ...Featured Products
-   ...Price :white_check_mark:
+   ...Price
-   ...Color :white_check_mark:
+   ...Color
-   ...Name :white_check_mark:
+   ...Name
 * Products have different labels based on
-   Normal Product :white_check_mark:
+   Normal Product
-   Sale Product :white_check_mark:
+   Sale Product
-   Pre-Order Productn:white_check_mark:
+   Pre-Order Productn
-* Product Details have a Select Option if different sizes are available :white_check_mark:
+* Product Details have a Select Option if different sizes are available.
-* Product Details have only a "Add to Cart" button if unisize item :white_check_mark:
+* Product Details have only a "Add to Cart" button if unisize item.
-* Partnerlook Section sorts products by name to display matching items side by side :white_check_mark:
+* Partnerlook Section sorts products by name to display matching items side by side.
 * Product can be shared on social media :toolbox:

 If registered:
-* Product Details allow user to add/remove product to/from wishlist :white_check_mark:
+* Product Details allow user to add/remove product to/from wishlist.

 ## Highlights
-* Products a prominently display :white_check_mark:
+* Products a prominently display
-* only featured items are rendered :white_check_mark:
+* only featured items are rendered

 ## Cart
-* Cart is present in Side Drawer Container :white_check_mark:
+* Cart is present in Side Drawer Container
-* Newest Item is always presented on top :white_check_mark:
+* Newest Item is always presented on top
 * Total inkl.
-Tax & Shipping :white_check_mark:
+Tax & Shipping
-* Checkout straight from Cart Side Drawer  :white_check_mark:
+* Checkout straight from Cart Side Drawer
-* Add to cart renders updated cart via Ajax-Request :white_check_mark:
+* Add to cart renders updated cart via Ajax-Request
 * Increase/Decrease Quantity request via Ajax within Side Drawer Cart :toolbox:
 * Remove Items from Cart ia Ajax-Request within Side Drawer Cart :toolbox:
 * Reserve requested item & quantity to for 10 Min. to avoid checkouts with unavailable products :toolbox: